oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 ##### Domain in PV

 Edit the Domain Resource image reference with the new image name/tag (for example, `oracle/weblogic:12.2.1.4-patched`).
-Then, the operator performs a rolling restart of the WebLogic domain to update the Oracle Home of the servers.
+Then, the operator performs a [rolling restart]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting#overview" >}}) of the WebLogic domain to update the Oracle Home of the servers.
 For information on server restarts, see [Restarting]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting.md" >}}).

 ##### Model in Image
 Use the WIT [`rebase`](https://github.com/oracle/weblogic-image-tool/blob/master/site/rebase-image.md) command to update the Oracle Home for an existing image with the model and archive files in the image using the patched Oracle Home from a patched container image.
-Then, the operator performs a rolling update of the domain, updating the Oracle Home of each server pod.
+Then, the operator performs a [rolling update]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting#overview" >}}) of the domain, updating the Oracle Home of each server pod.

-Example: WIT will copy a WDT model and WDT archive from the source image, `mydomain:v1`, to a new image, `mydomain:v2`, based on a target image named `oracle/weblogic:generic-12.2.1.4.0-patched`.
+Example: WIT copies a WDT model and WDT archive from the source image, `mydomain:v1`, to a new image, `mydomain:v2`, based on a target image named `oracle/weblogic:generic-12.2.1.4.0-patched`.

 **Note**: Oracle Home and the JDK must be installed in the same directories on each image.